Muesli: English-speaking world adaptation

 Cafes, restaurants and chefs in the English-speaking world often use the label Bircher muesli to distinguish their dishes from the store-bought variety, indicating it has been prepared in a manner based on the original recipe – with grated fresh apple, lemon juice, cream and honey – rather than just being poured from a packet and having milk added.
 However, these dishes are usually a marked modification of the original recipe rather than a faithful reproduction.
 Many use orange or apple juice instead of lemon juice, and add other more exotic ingredients such as berries, grated fresh pears, poached or roasted fruit, vanilla essence and agave syrup.

-Cultural connotations
+Research

-Muesli has been associated from the beginning with health-conscious diets and back-to-nature lifestyles.
-In English-speaking countries, these connotations have led to the coinage of terms linking muesli to social liberalism and the middle classes.
-These include the British muesli belt and the American granola type.
+Regular muesli consumption has been associated with a lower body mass index and less risk of being overweight.
+A 2025 analysis found that muesli consumption was significantly associated with reduced total and cause-specific mortality risks.
+Muesli is recommended by the British Heart Foundation as a cholesterol-lowering food.